Job Description

 Eligibility for Tuition Reimbursement program after one full year of employment (between $3000 and $4000 per year depending on the subject being studied)

-Dental insurance: employer pays 100% of employee premium; additional coverage for dependents is at employee expense
+Dental insurance: Library pays 100$ of premium for employee; additional coverage for dependents is at employee expense

 FSA (Flexible Spending Account)